PlaceholderAPI/PlaceholderAPI/wiki/Placeholders.md

 ----

 - ### **ChangeOutput**
-  > /papi ecloud download changeitem
+  > /papi ecloud download changeoutput

   Alows you to change the output based on what other placeholders return